Our Offerings

 What is the target Fund size?
 How many investments will be in the Fund?

-The Fund has no target equity limit but will only acquire new investments that meet the Fund’s risk and return objectives.
-Origin intends to hold between 30 and 50 assets in the Fund at any given time, subject to an initial ramp-up period.
+The Fund has no target equity limit but only acquires new investments that meet the Fund’s risk and return objectives.
+Origin Credit Advisers intends to hold from 30 to 50 assets in the Fund at any given time, subject to an initial ramp-up period.

 What is the Fund’s target portfolio composition?

-The Fund’s investment strategy and open-ended structure allow flexibility across several product types.
-They are designed to deliver risk-adjusted returns and income in any market environment by tactically moving to where the market provides mispriced buying and selling opportunities.
-The Fund will generally target the following portfolio composition ranges:
+The Fund’s investment strategy and open-end structure allow flexibility across several product types.
+The Fund is designed to deliver risk-adjusted returns and income in any market environment by tactically moving to where the market provides mispriced buying and selling opportunities.
+The Fund generally targets the following portfolio composition ranges:

 What are real estate debt securities and securitizations?